camillebaldock/rubyclopedia/README.md

 >And I should see "If you have a paid subscription QQ"

-Scenario: RailsRogues episode page
+Scenario: RubyRogues episode page
->When I follow "RailsRogues episode"
+>When I follow "RubyRogues episode"

->Then I should see "RailsRogues episode", "RailsRogues description" and "1 month ago"
+>Then I should see "RubyRogues episode", "RubyRogues description" and "1 month ago"

 >And I should not see "Free episode"

 >And I should not see "Subscription needed"

->And I should see "Go to episode page" button that links to "railsrogueslink"
+>And I should see "Go to episode page" button that links to "rubyrogueslink"

 ##### Google Analytics